Is the Pakistan-Iran-Turkey rail link economically viable? | DW | 14.01.2021

 "The ITI will make travel easier and safer than long-distance bus services.
 In the long term, it will possibly make the journey cheaper for pilgrims, and more enjoyable than the air travel," Lukasz Przybyszewski, a West Asia analyst at the Warsaw's War Studies Academy, told DW.

-Aman believes that if the project becomes operational, it will "dramatically increase connectivity between Turkey, Iran and Pakistan."
+Aman believes that if the project becomes operational, it will "dramatically increase connectivity among Turkey, Iran and Pakistan."

 "It will expedite cargo and container transportation, shorten travel time, and save cost," Aman added.